 ACA premium subsidies are only available for polices purchased from the Health Insurance Marketplace.
 These subsidies can lower the cost of health insurance for those who qualify.
 To be eligible for subsidies, a person’s income must not exceed 400 percent of the federal poverty level.
 For singles, that equals $46,680 for 2015 coverage and $47,080 for 2016.

 Plans sold outside of the Marketplace must offer the same minimum benefits and may offer a wider network of providers, a better price or both.
 So it’s wise to shop both in and out of the Marketplace to find the best health insurance plan for your needs and budget, particularly if you don’t qualify for government subsidies.
-You can compare health insurance quotes on Insure.com and other sites.
+You can compare health insurance quotes on Insure.com, and be sure to choose from among the best health insurance companies, based on customer satisfaction ratings.

 7. What happens when I turn 26?